 At the August workshop meetings the partnership considered the results of the August Review & a document to be used for gathering partner information.

 The August Review

 A ‘Feedback-Report’ on the web site

-The report, an interestingly revealing commentary, provided some valuable insight to issues encountered in project progress & development.
+The report, an interestingly revealing commentary, provided insight to issues encountered in project progress & development.

 The following text is a summary of the 1st Survey produced at the end of May 2021, collecting information to assist partnership discussions and decision-making about the structure of the final months of the project

 on June 14th partners have been asked to:

 Present plans group activities for adult groups on their local route

 This survey highlights issues to be covered by the partner presentations at the June 17th meeting.

 The information being presented will provide background to the partnership discussions regarding the structure of the final months of the Green Bridges project.